 Bluebird records were issued in both Canada and the U.S.A., using several label types.
 The various types were not used at the same time in Canada and the U.S.A.
 This article is an attempt to pin down more accurately when they were used.
 More specifically it concerns the 10" popular series which ran from 1933 to 1945, although other series will be mentioned later in this article.
 There was another Blue Bird label (note spelling) which was a Paramount derivative from the 1921-22 period but this is not part of our study.
 We are concerned only with the Bluebird label derived from the Victor company.

-Figure 1 demonstrates that Bluebird used a buff label, a staff label, and a dog label in Canada.
-In the U.S.A.
-Bluebird had two varieties of dog label which we call "dog 3" (because it had three lines of type around the bottom of the label) and "dog 2" (two lines).
-We must stress that the dates shown in Figure 1 are approximate having been interpolated from data in Barr.
+In the U.S.A., Bluebird had two varieties of the dog label which we call "dog 3" (because it had three lines of type around the bottom of the label) and "dog 2" (two lines).
+The Dog 2 label occured when the RCA circle logo was added.

 In Canada, the buff label was used for the popular series until October 1939, and the highest number we have found is B-10423.
 Two varieties of the Canadian buff label have been identified.
 In 1929 RCA announced the purchase of Victor in the U.S.A. in a deal which included the Victor Talking Machine Company of Canada.
 The company is shown as such around the bottom of the early buff Bluebird label variety, the highest number we have found is B-5663 (circa November 1934).
 No reference whatsoever is made to RCA at this time.
 The later buff label has printed around the bottom "RCA Victor Company Limited, Montreal, Canada".
 The first issue we have found is B-5795 (circa February 1935).
 It appears the change was made around December 1934/January 1935.
 In the U.S.A. the buff label was used until September 1937, and the highest number we have found is B-7101.
 Interestingly, the Canadian buff label is a slightly lighter yellow than it's American counterpart and also differs in that they have a larger outer ring.
 The Canadian label could better be described yellow rather than buff.